Cookies

 Gatwick Expansion

-Gatwick Airport has launched their consultation on plans to bring the standby/emergency runway, just north of the main runway, into routine use for departing aircraft.
+Following Gatwick Airport's submissions of a Development Consent Order (a Planning Application that is made direct to Government) plans to bring the standby/emergency runway, just north of the main runway, into routine use for departing aircraft, inspection has concluded.

-The size of the proposal is such - taking annual passenger numbers to 76 million and aircraft movements to 386,000 - it is classed as a Nationally Significant Infrastructure Project and Gatwick have to apply for a Development Consent Order (DCO) to build and operate the altered runway.
+The size of the proposal is such that if it goes ahead, the airport to expand to the size of Heathrow - taking annual passenger numbers to 76 million and aircraft movements to 386,000 - it is classed as a Nationally Significant Infrastructure Project and Gatwick have to apply for a Development Consent Order (DCO) to build and operate the altered runway.

 ** Latest: The Parish Council's submission can be viewed below **